Climate Change (Other Removal Activities) Regulations 2009 (SR 2009/284) (as at 01 February 2012)

 ASHRAE designation means the designation of a refrigerant mix from Standard 34-2007 Designation and Safety Classification of Refrigerants, published in 2007 by the American National Standards Institute/American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc

-category, in relation to a motor vehicle, means a category of motor vehicle listed in table 3 of the Schedule
+category, in relation to a motor vehicle, means a category of motor vehicle listed in table 3 of Schedule 1

 class, in relation to synthetic greenhouse gases, means—

-• (a) a refrigerant gas or mix described by reference to its ASHRAE designation and listed in the first column of table 2 of the Schedule; or
+a refrigerant gas or mix described by reference to its ASHRAE designation and listed in the first column of table 2 of Schedule 1; or

-• (i) is not listed in the first column of table 2 of the Schedule; but
+is not listed in the first column of table 2 of Schedule 1; but

-• (ii) contains a synthetic greenhouse gas listed in the first column of table 1 of the Schedule; or
+contains a synthetic greenhouse gas listed in the first column of table 1 of Schedule 1; or

-• (c) if it is not mixed with other constituents, any single synthetic greenhouse gas listed in the first column of table 1 of the Schedule
+if it is not mixed with other constituents, any single synthetic greenhouse gas listed in the first column of table 1 of Schedule 1

-destroying synthetic greenhouse gases activity means the activity in subpart 3 of Part 2 of Schedule 4 of the Act of destroying hydrofluorocarbons, perfluorocarbons, or sulphur hexafluoride where any prescribed threshold is met
+destroying synthetic greenhouse gases activity means the activity in subpart 3 of Part 2 of Schedule 4 of the Act of destroying hydrofluorocarbons or perfluorocarbons where any prescribed threshold is met

 destruction efficiency factor means the percentage of a class of synthetic greenhouse gas that is destroyed and not emitted when submitted to destruction equipment